BU-DiSC/sware/README.md

 # osmtree

-Source code for SIGMOD 2022 paper submission: "OSM-Tree: A Sortedness-Aware Index"
+Source code for VLDB 2022 paper submission: "OSM-Tree: A Sortedness-Aware Index"

 ## About
 The repository contains the source code for B+tree and OSM-tree implementations.